Welcome to the 2021 Prospect Success Indicator (PSI) Post-Draft Report.

 - Rookie ADP: 3.01

-Overview: Dyami Brown lands in a great spot and up and coming franchise led by Ron Rivera.
+Overview: Dyami Brown lands in a great spot and up-and-coming franchise led by Ron Rivera.
 Brown has the luxury of coming in and playing alongside both Terry McLaurin and Antonio Gandy-Golden.
 That trio may not sound scary on paper but it’s the perfect blend of size, speed, and talent that all compliments one another.
 Brown did not test as fast as we had hoped given his tape but 4.45 speed is still plenty fast to blow by a lot of cornerbacks in the NFL.
 Browns impressive 20.1 YPR is exceptional and paired with a DGAF QB in Ryan Fitzpatrick should have an opportunity to make some splash plays.
-He likely won’t be a consistent producer in year one given his quarterback situation but the hope is he shines enough to hold value entering year two – think Darnell Mooney – when the Washington Football Team will likely be in prime spot to select their next franchise quarterback.
+He likely won’t be a consistent producer in year one given his quarterback situation but the hope is he shines enough to hold value entering year two – think Darnell Mooney – when the Washington Football Team will likely be in a prime spot to select their next franchise quarterback.

 - Player Comp: Nelson Agholor